Jonathan Moffett: Madonna

-Elton John

-Touring with John
+Others

-Elton turned to Moffett for his comeback Reg Strikes Back Tour (9.9.1988 – 10.6.1989) with a total of 87 shows and which he utilized to fight bad press.
-Elton again hired Moffett for his Sleeping with the Past Tour (28.7.1989 – 20.5.1990) a total of 74 shows.
+Elton John turned to Moffett for his comeback Reg Strikes Back Tour (1988–1989), with a total of 87 shows, and which he utilized to fight bad press.
+Elton again hired Moffett for his Sleeping with the Past Tour (1989–1990), with a total of 74 shows.
+Moffett drummed on John's Sleeping with the Past (1989) album, which was John's best selling album in Denmark, where the album was recorded.

-In the studio with John

-Moffett drummed on Elton's Sleeping with the Past (1989) album, which was Elton's best selling album in Denmark – where the album was recorded.
 It was more successful than the tour.
-The album was also Elton's first platinum album since 1983 with many hit singles.
-Moffett was also credited on To Be Continued a four-disc box set, recorded on various locations between 1965 and 1991, that chronicled Elton's songs from his days with Bluesology to the present day; it included newly recorded songs.
-He was also credited for live drumming on Elton's Duets (1993) album for the song "Don't Let the Sun Go Down on Me" which was recorded live with George Michael at Wembley Arena in 1991.
+The album was also John's first platinum album since 1983 with many hit singles.
+Moffett was also credited on To Be Continued—a four-disc box set, recorded on various locations between 1965 and 1991, that chronicled John's songs from his days with Bluesology to the present day, including newly recorded songs.
+He was also credited for live drumming on John's Duets album (1993) for the song "Don't Let the Sun Go Down on Me" which was recorded live with George Michael at Wembley Arena in 1991.
 He is also credited on Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin (1991) and was additionally featured in the 1991 TV movie Two Rooms: A Tribute to Elton John & Bernie Taupin.

-George Michael

-Touring with Michael and "Rock in Rio" music festival

-George Michael called Moffett to tour with him on his Cover to Cover tour (15.1.1991 – 31.10.1991) totaling 30 shows and which took place in the United Kingdom, Brazil, Japan, Canada and the United States.
-Moffett also performed with Michael at the Rock in Rio Music Festival, which is a recurring music festival in Rio de Janeiro, Brazil.
+Michael called Moffett to tour with him on his Cover to Cover tour (1991).
+Totaling 29 shows, the tour took place in the United Kingdom, Brazil, Japan, Canada and the United States.
+Moffett also performed with Michael at the Rock in Rio II festival, which is a recurring music festival in Rio de Janeiro, Brazil.

-Janet Jackson

-He toured with Janet Jackson on her janet.
-World Tour (24.11.1993 – 22.4.1995).
-The tour took place throughout North America, Europe, Asia, and Australia.
-Moffett did the first leg of the tour with Jackson.
+He toured with Janet Jackson during the first leg of her janet.
+World Tour (1993–1995).
+The tour took place throughout North America, Europe, Asia and Australia.

 Michael Jackson's solo career

-Moffett continued to perform with Michael Jackson throughout the duration of his solo career on various shows and tours such as his performance on the 30th Annual Grammy Awards in 1988 with the songs "The Way You Make Me Feel" and "Man in the Mirror" and joined Jackson on his third and final tour, the HIStory World Tour (7.9.1996 – 15.10.1997).
-He also drummed for the Michael Jackson: 30th Anniversary Celebration shows at the Madison Square Garden in New York City on September 7 and 10, 2001 and United We Stand: What More Can I Give benefit concert led by Jackson himself in Washington D.C. among several others on October 21, 2001.
+Moffett continued to perform with Michael Jackson throughout the duration of his solo career on various shows and tours, such as his third and final tour, the HIStory World Tour (1996–1997).
+He also drummed for the Michael Jackson: 30th Anniversary Celebration shows at the Madison Square Garden in New York City on September 7 and 10, 2001, and the United We Stand: What More Can I Give benefit concert led by Jackson himself in Washington, D.C. among several others on October 21, 2001.